Feds Bring First Pandemic Relief Fraud Case - Law360

 "Every dollar stolen from the Paycheck Protection Program comes at the expense of employees and small business owners who are working hard to make it through these difficult times," Benczkowski said.

-The case involved the inspector general's offices of the Small Business Administration and the Federal Deposit Insurance Corporation, as well as the FBI and criminal investigators from the Internal Revenue Service.
+The case involved the inspector general's offices of the Small Business Administration and the Federal Deposit Insurance Corporation, as well as the FBI and criminal investigators from the IRS.

+The investigation started three weeks ago on a tip to local police that Staveley had used his brother's name to purchase land in Warwick, Rhode Island, where a shuttered restaurant sat.

+Prosecutors now say that in April, Staveley posed as his brother, Gregg Sanborn, to apply for PPP loans totaling more than $430,000 for three restaurants, including Remington House, the Warwick restaurant that had been closed since 2018.

 --Editing by Marygrace Murphy.